martincostello/update-dotnet-sdk/README.md

 also use the [dotnet-outdated][dotnet-outdated] .NET Global Tool to update any NuGet packages for the current .NET SDK release channel that are available from NuGet.org if the .NET SDK is updated.

-This workflow leverages a [GitHub reusable workflow][reusable-workflow-docs] that is included in this repository, which can be found [here][reusable-workflow].
+This workflow leverages a [GitHub reusable workflow][reusable-workflow-docs] that is [included in this repository][reusable-workflow].

 The workflow supports being used with a GitHub [personal access token][personal-access-token], a [GitHub app][github-apps], or [`GITHUB_TOKEN`][github-token].